yecdev/ydot/src/pages/wry.md

 The Ycash Foundation maintains a permissionless, flow-restricted pipe for users to move between YEC and WRY on a limited basis.
 Use of the pipe currently requires a wallet that can perform shielded transactions, like [YecLite](https://github.com/yecdev/yeclite/releases) (recommended) or YecWallet.

-**Important Note: Currently, the pipe only support moving from YEC to WRY-on-BSC.
-Moving from WRY-on-BSC to YEC will be added by March 21, 2021.
-Ethereum support will be added by April 15.**
+Important Note: Currently, the pipe only support moving from YEC to WRY-on-BSC and from WRY-on-BSC to YEC.
+Ethereum support will be added in advance of the launch of Uniswap 3 on Optimism, slated for the summer 2021.
+(Optimism is a Layer 2 Ethereum solution.).

 ### Cap of $1,000 on Aggregate Flow During Last 24 Hours

 Pursuant to the Ycash Foundation's interpretation of relevant United States laws, the aggregate flow through the pipe within a 24 hour period cannot exceed $1,000.
 Note that this is *not* a per-user cap; rather, it is a cap on aggregate use.
-For example, if one user sends $1,000 worth of YEC into the pipe, then the pipe cannot be used by any other user for the next 24 hours.
+For example, if one user sends $1,000 worth of coins into the pipe, then the pipe cannot be used by any other user for the next 24 hours.

 Because of this cap, your ability to use this permissionless pipe to move from WRY back to YEC may be significantly constrained, especially if the price of YEC goes up.
 The Ycash Foundation is actively exploring other mechanisms for moving between WRY and YEC, including WRY/YEC exchange pairs and atomic swaps.